 3. Visit the National Museum of Bosnia & Herzegovina

-5. See the Mehmed Pasha Sokolovic Bridge
+4. See the Mehmed Pasha Sokolovic Bridge

-6. See the watermills of Jajce
+5. See the watermills of Jajce

-7. Take a tour of Tito’s Bunker
+6. Take a tour of Tito’s Bunker

-8. See the Bosnian Pyramids
+7. See the Bosnian Pyramids

-9. Visit Galerija 11/07/95
+8. Visit Galerija 11/07/95

-10. Go whitewater rafting
+9. Go whitewater rafting

 Bosnia & Herzegovina Travel Costs

-Accommodation – Hostel dorms start at around 17 BAM ($10 USD) per night for an 8-10 bed dorm while a bed in a 4-6 person dorm costs closer to 28 BAM.
+Accommodation – Hostel dorms start at around 19 BAM per night for an 8-10-bed dorm while a bed in a 4-6 person dorm costs closer to 28 BAM.
 For a private room, expect to pay at least 45-63 BAM per night for a twin.

 For anyone traveling with a tent, wild camping on public land is legal in Bosnia & Herzegovina.
 Additionally, there are campsites available throughout the country.
-Tent plots cost about 10.50 BAM ($6 USD) per person.
+Tent plots cost about 10.50 BAM per person.

 Food – Traditional food in Bosnia & Herzegovina is very cheap and filling (and meat-heavy).
 Beef and lamb are popular staples, and influences from the Middle East and the Mediterranean are common.
-Sarma (meat and rice in pickled cabbage leaves), cevapi (a pita filled with cream and sausage), or burek (a flaky pastry with meat, cheese, and spinach) are some of the popular traditional choices.
+Sarma (meat and rice in pickled cabbage leaves), cevapi (a pita filled with cream and sausage), and burek (a flaky pastry with meat, cheese, and spinach) are some of the popular traditional choices.
 Common ingredients include potatoes, tomatoes, onions, garlic, cabbage, and plums.

-You can get plates of cevapi or burek for about 7 BAM ($4 USD).
-A meal at a mid-range restaurant will cost about 15 BAM ($9 USD) for an entree, and you can expect to pay about 2.50 BAM ($1.50 USD) for a beer.
-Dinner at a fancy restaurant (including Western restaurants) will cost about 35 BAM ($20 USD) for an appetizer, main, and dessert.
+You can get plates of cevapi or burek for about 7 BAM.
+A meal at a mid-range restaurant costs about 15 BAM and you can expect to pay about 3 BAM for a beer.
+Dinner at a fancy restaurant (including Western restaurants) costs about 35 BAM for an appetizer, main, and dessert.

 Backpacking Bosnia & Herzegovina Suggested Budgets

-Bosnia & Herzegovina Travel Guide: Money Saving Tips
+Bosnia & Herzegovina Travel Guide: Money-Saving Tips

 - Wild camp – If you really want to save money in Bosnia & Herzegovina, bring your tent.
 You can pitch your tent on public land throughout Bosnia & Herzegovina.

 - Stay with a local – Staying with a local via Couchsurfing is a great way to not only save money but to meet a knowledgeable local.
 Just make sure to send your requests early as there are not a ton of hosts here.